 - Threatening to harm, kill or starve a person’s companion animals;

 - Controlling a person’s finances and assets;

 Many services are not accessible or inclusive for people with disabilities, therefore access to recovery supports can be framed by limitations to their resources, low income and inadequate information of their rights or the justice system.
-While PWD experience higher rates of FV than non-disabled people, they have less choice and access to support services.
+While people with disabilities experience higher rates of family violence than non-disabled people, they have less choice and access to support services.

-The need for ongoing health supports related to a person’s disability may impact their capacity to attend and/or manage appointments and relating to their recovery from family/intimate partner violence.
+The need for ongoing health supports related to a person’s disability may impact their capacity to attend and/or manage appointments and hinder their recovery from family/intimate partner violence.
 This requires flexibility and understanding if appointments aren’t met.

 - A victim/survivor with a disability may rely on the perpetrator and the relationship with them for the provision of many essential needs, and the withdrawal of these may significantly disadvantage them and deny them basic human rights.

 - When the perpetrator presents as their carer, it is difficult for the victim/survivor to report violence.
 This is particularly the case where perpetrators take them to appointments limiting opportunity for victims to speak freely in the perpetrator’s presence.
 As with any client, it is vital there are opportunities to speak with them away from their partner.
 If their partner has been facilitating communication in meetings, assess what alternative communication supports can be put in place.
-Links to Auslan Interpreters, Communication Support Workers, communicate in Plain English, have someone in the team with skills in Easy English communication).
+Connect them to Auslan Interpreters, Communication Support Workers, communicate in Plain English by having someone in the team with skills in Easy English communication.

-- Services may assume informal care is meeting fundamental needs in place of formal services.
-It is important to be aware that informal care can reinforce unequal power dynamics.
+- Services may assume informal care is meeting fundamental needs in place of formal services, but is important to be aware that informal care can reinforce unequal power dynamics.
 Ascertain if support service assessments and subsequent referrals could be beneficial to your client, and explore if these referrals are LGBTIQ responsive and inclusive as well as being accessible.